Welcome to the Forgottonia Project!

 Chris Merrett, Director of the IL Institute for Rural Affairs.

-Although many communities in rural America have endured an exodus of people and industries, they remain spectacular places to live.
-(Check out our Forgottonia Profiles page to become more familiar with our 16 county region of Western Illinois.
-Also check out this post about the importance of Notable Figures in Rural America).
+Although many communities in rural America have endured an exodus of people and industries, they remain spectacular places to live (Check out our Forgottonia Profiles page to become more familiar with our 16 county region of Western Illinois; Also read this post about the importance of Notable Figures in Rural America).

 Our hope is that by examining the social problems our young people are inheriting, we will inspire citizens to be active participants in making our communities even better places to live.

 It’s inspiring to see students tackle these issues head on and engage with experts who don’t typically have an opportunity to communicate with a rural, high school audience.
 Put simply, if we are serious about addressing this new generation of issues facing Forgottonia, then we must take seriously our efforts to invest in our youth who inherit these problems.